LucasWaelti/kalibr-wiki/Installation.md

     >cd ~/kalibr_workspace/src <br>
     git clone https://github.com/ethz-asl/Kalibr.git

-1. Build the code.
+1. Build the code using the Release target.
 Maybe grab a coffee, this will take a while... <br>
     depending on the available memory, you might need to reduce the build threads (e.g. add -j2 to catkin_make) <br>

     > cd ~/kalibr_workspace <br>
-    catkin_make -j4
+    catkin_make -DCMAKE_BUILD_TYPE=Release -j4

+1. Once the build is finished you have to source the workspaces setup to use Kalibr
+    > source ~/kalibr_workspace/devel/setup.bash

 ## References
 Please cite the appropriate papers when using this library or parts of it in an academic publication.